vedtam/aperio-test-app/README.md

 <script type="module" src="src/dist/blog-app.js">

 ```
-This custom element will host and showcase a list of 20 card widgets (`<blog-card>`).
-Cards will use the same reusable custom element (extending LitElement), showcasing a title and the date.
+This element will host and showcase a list of 20 cards (`<blog-card>`).
+A card is a reusable element (widget) and will display a title and the date of a blog post it represents.

-Data will be serverd from the Redux store and accessed using the callback: `stateChanged()` of the `connect-mixin.js`- a PWA helper (see dependencies).
+Data is hold in the Redux store and accessed by the main element using the callback: `stateChanged()` (see PWA-helpers and the `connect-mixin.js` mixin in dependencies).

-This data is passed than via a property<sup>[1](#myfootnote1)</sup> from the parent to the card, and rendered using a loop:
+This data is then passed via a property<sup>[1](#myfootnote1)</sup> from the parent to the card, and rendered using a loop:

 ```
 //blog-app.js